nrenner0211/coding-quizv2/README.md

 ## About

-A timed quiz with a score system.
+A study guide for entry-level IT certifications and fun quiz all in one.
 A fun quiz made with JavaScript, HTML, and CSS!

 ## Installation